 - DS-TT forwards the received Announce messages to NW-TT over User plane.

-Editor's note: Whether and how the DS-TT filters the receive Announce/Sync messages are FFS.

 - The TSN AF configures the grandmaster in DS-TT port (if supported) via PMIC; otherwise TSN AF configures the grandmaster in NW-TT via BMIC for PDU sessions where the DS-TT does not support acting as a gPTP GM.